Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 In this response payload, you are interested in the `id` of the needed project.

-### 3. Identify the Folder ID where the source file resides
+### 3. Identify the parent Folder ID of the source file

 Having the Project ID, you have to get the top folders, out of which you are interested in **Project Files**, by calling this command: